golota60/trayasen/README.md

 ### MacOS

 Desk should NOT be connected to the system while opening the app.
-This is a weird quirk of MacOS that I'll look into fixing in the future
+This is a weird quirk of MacOS that I'll look into fixing in the future.
+Also, since I'm not a signed Apple developer, you might get a prompt saying that the app can be opened - [here's how to bypass that](https://support.apple.com/en-us/HT202491).

 ### Linux